-I recently went to an extravagant party in honor of the Super Bowl.
-Ex–football player Joe Montana was there, and so was former Tonight Show host Jay Leno.
-Many of San Francisco’s top chefs and best bartenders served up scrumptious bites and cool cocktails.
+I once attended an extravagant party in honor of the Super Bowl.
+Retired football player Joe Montana was there, as was former Tonight Show host Jay Leno.
+Many of San Francisco’s top chefs and bartenders served up scrumptious bites and cool cocktails.
 A replica of the Golden Gate Bridge stood tall in the main hall, and live seals swam in a tank, greeting partygoers with wet kisses as they walked into the grand event.
-There was so much hype around this party that I assumed it would be the best one of my life—and yet it wasn’t.
+There was so much hype around this party that I assumed it would be the best one of my life—yet it wasn’t.

 At the Super Bowl party, the entire floor of an Atherton mansion had been cleared of its furniture to make room for an elaborate décor scheme.
-The kitchen was transformed into a beach boardwalk, the living room a game cave complete with beer pong tables, and everywhere you looked there was something that caught your eye.
+The kitchen was transformed into a beach boardwalk, the living room a game cave complete with beer pong tables, and everywhere you looked, there was something that caught your eye.
 Your event doesn’t have to be this over-the-top, but you should transform your space—even if it’s a studio apartment!—with fresh flowers, twinkling candles, and a pretty tablecloth.
 Streamers and balloons are also welcome.
-Colorful throw pillows and blankets and a hanging sign that says “Happy Birthday, Trish” in glittery letters are other awesome ideas.
+Colorful throw pillows and blankets and a hanging sign that says “Happy Birthday, [Name]” in glittery letters are other awesome ideas.

 Without music, a party can feel like a meeting, so turn up the tunes and set the mood with a lively playlist.
-If you make a playlist on iTunes, be sure to have several hours of music and choose songs that will move along the event.
+If you make a playlist, be sure to have several hours of music and choose songs that will move along the event.
 The music that plays during dinner should be different from the songs that play afterward.
 Keep things chill and mellow during the meal, and then bring out the dance tunes to get the crowd moving.
 Another idea?
 Set Spotify to a favorite channel.
 If it’s a bigger party, like a wedding or anniversary, consider live musical talent.
-A band or DJ will take the pressure off of the hostess.
+A band or DJ will take the pressure off the hostess.
 If for some reason the music stops midway through the party, be sure to reset it immediately!

 The best hostesses are thoughtful and will cater the little details of her event to delight her guests.
-She’ll serve a menu of the guest of honor’s favorite foods and decorate with his favorite color.
+She’ll serve a menu of the guest of honor’s favorite foods and decorate with their favorite color.
 A seating chart with place cards, a chalkboard with the evening’s menu, a favor that guests will actually enjoy later—all of these little things, when added up, make for a memorable event.
-Don’t overlook the little details!
+Don’t overlook the details!

 It’s not a party without a delicious spread of food, so don’t overlook the menu.
 It doesn’t matter if the party takes place during odd hours, such as a bridal shower that begins after lunch at 1:30 p.m.; you still have to have some sort of snacks for your guests to nibble on.
 You don’t have to be a crazy cook to set up a gorgeous cheese platter; you simply have to befriend the cheesemonger at your local market and arrange everything on a platter.

 Whether it’s a photo booth where guests can snap funny pictures, a performance by a jazz artist, or an entire table covered in delectable desserts, there should be an element of surprise to your event.
 It doesn’t have to be crazy, just something nobody was expecting.
 Serve bread from the hot new bakery in town that has a huge waiting list, have an after-dinner port tasting, or open an expensive magnum of red wine—it is a party, after all!